Aspen Logo

 Inspired by several European cuisines, Alpin Room’s menu is a modern take on classic dishes found in the mountains of Switzerland, Austria, and particularly Alsace, France—think chicken cordon bleu, fondue, and yes, very good wine.

 “I’m bringing passion.
 I always do,” says Oyer.
 “I have a big drive to make people happy with the food I create.
 I try to be infectious with my energy.
 A lot of people feel it, and it shows through my food.”
-The 31-year-old chef has a bright smile and a contagious enthusiasm for culinary experience.
-“I started as a dishwasher at a seafood restaurant in Virginia Beach when I was fourteen,” says Oyer, who as of today, has laddered up to several prestigious roles in various kitchens and has been featured across multiple media platforms.
+The 32-year-old chef has a bright smile and a contagious enthusiasm for culinary experience.
+“I started as a dishwasher at a seafood restaurant in Virginia Beach when I was 14,” says Oyer, who as of today, has laddered up to several prestigious roles in various kitchens and has been featured across multiple media platforms.

-Now, Oyer has been tasked with reimagining the menu at one of Aspen Snowmass’ newest culinary experiences.
 Alpin Room (located inside of the High Alpine building) is the ideal setting for Alsatian-inspired food—tucked at the base of some of Snowmass’ steepest terrain.
 After parking your skis or board at the large rack out front and passing through the bustling scene of High Alpine, you’ll slide on some slippers in the Alpin Room entryway before entering a bright space with natural light pouring in around you.

 Once seated, you’ll want to go straight to the wine list, which is celebrated for its selections from around the world.
 By glass or bottle, opt for the Scarpetta from Italy for something crisp (ideally paired with the “tartiflette” fondue), or any of the reds, like the Daou Cabernet Sauvignon, perfectly smooth without sacrificing its full body.
 There are also hot beverages perfect for a blustery day, like traditional gluhwein or a cognac hot toddy.